About

 Designers rarely have a linear path.
 Here’s mine.

-I started first in journalism.
+I started out as a journalist.
 I worked in local television, wrote freelance articles for my local newspaper in upstate NY, and absolutely loved it.
-It was the perfect outlet to indulge in my deep-rooted need to understand what makes people tick and tell stories that mattered to my community.

 While I can contribute across several areas of the design stack, my depth of expertise lies in content design, strategy, and research.
 Writing is how I got my entry into design, and is still one of my favorite parts of the work.
 I feel strongly that the words are the most important part of an interface and will forever be an advocate of plain language and content-first design.
 And when it comes to research, the curiosity that came with being a journalist back in the day never quite went away.
 I love to understand what makes people tick, how large systems unfurl behind the scenes, and how we can use what we learn to drive evidence-based decision-making.